rednafi/rednafi.com/content/go/strategy_pattern.md

 end
 ```

-Finally, in runtime, you can instantiate the strategy classes and pass them explicitly to
+Finally, at runtime, you can instantiate the strategy classes and pass them explicitly to
 the `display` function as necessary:

 ```rb